algosup/2023-2024-project-2-x86-retrogaming-team-6/QA Documents/TestPLan.md

  ## 4. Environment.
    Everything will be made to be run on DosBox in a x86 architecture.
-It will meet the conditions to develop Pac-Man like it was back in 1980. (a faire check)
+It will meet the conditions to develop Pac-Man like it was back in 1980.

 # IX.
 Validation criteria and status.